-&lt;sup>92 As acknowledged by the OECD, see n.
-55 above, at 73.
+116 As acknowledged by the OECD, see n.
+80 above, at 73.

-introduction of measures at personal income tax or social security level, to compensate the VAT hike, is small at best.
+Secondly, it must be accepted that in the current financial environment that most European countries find themselves in - and not just the ones which benefited from a bail-out agreement - in the context of problematic budget deficits, and significant financial restrains, the likelihood of introduction of measures at personal income tax or social security level, to compensate the VAT hike, is small at best.
 This concern was indeed expressed by several respondents to the European Commission's latest public consultation on review of reduced rates: in the current economic climate respondents expressed fear that there might be no national compensating measures, or that they would be insufficient.
+117

-Finally, any reform of nationals VAT rate structures must take into consideration EU law limitations.
+Third, any reform of nationals VAT rate structures must take into consideration EU law limitations.
 As opposed to exemptions, application of reduced rates under the VAT Directive is non-compulsory, i.e. the Directive establishes maximum standards of differentiation - number of rates, number of products to which reduced rates can be applied - but does not establish a minimum level of differentiation; Member States are free to apply reduced rates to as limited number of products as they wish, and ad extremis are even free to apply only one rate.
 Therefore extension of the VAT base through elimination of reduced rates is not subject to any EU law limitations.
 However, the implementation of compensatory measures may be; in particular, the freedom to introduce measures to compensate labour-intensive or key economic sectors for the increase in VAT rates in might be severely reduced.
 Within the EU, national subsidies to specific industries, either in the form of tax relief / incentives or direct subsidies, are limited by state aid law.
+118